 Standard & Poor’s (S&P) released their 2016 outlook on the Australian banking sector on the 21st February 2016.
+In summary:

 - S&P views Australia as remaining amongst the lowest-risk banking systems globally;

 - S&P’s senior credit rating for the four major Australian banks would come under pressure if the move to establish a framework for the bail-in of banks’ senior debt or additional loss absorbing capital gathers momentum (Canadian banks suffered a credit rating downgrade for this reason during 2014 & 2015) as Basel IV capital frameworks are agreed upon;

 - However, the major Australian banks’ stand-alone credit profiles (SACPs) would strengthen if clarity emerges that an increase in regulatory capital requirements would push S&P’s risk-adjusted capital (RAC) ratios above 10%.
 As of 30th September 2015 all four major banks’ RAC were below 9% with the S&P forecast placing all four major banks within the 8.0% to 9.5% RAC range during 2016;

 - S&P expect to raise their credit ratings on bank hybrid and subordinate instruments in such a scenario (as their ratings on these instruments are based on a bank’s SACP);

 - Finally, S&P considers the probability that the banks redefine their core focus areas as a result of further increases to regulatory capital requirements as low, i.e. S&P believes that the banks will not be exiting business segments such as life insurance and superannuation funds management that are currently considered core operations.